Edmund Anthony Tonry, 93, of Whitinsville, died peacefully, surrounded by his family, on February 13, 2020.

 In lieu of flowers, gifts may be made to Dana-Farber Cancer Institute (www.jimmyfund.org/gift) in memory of Ed.

-To plant a tree in memory of Edmund A. Tonry, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Edmund A. Tonry, please visit our floral store.

 Dana-Farber Cancer Institute

 10 Brookline Place, W 6th floor, Brookline MA 02445